Insert Masthead Image in Page Parameters

 Market Analysis for Rare Earth Elements

-Project Lead: Paul Bonifas Ongoing Project
+Project Lead(s): Paul Bonifas Completed

-Contributors: Tyler Brown & Chuck Mason
+Contributor(s): Tyler Brown & Chuck Mason

 The CBEA will produce a report that examines the domestic and international market outlook for rare earth elements as it relates to Rare Element Resource’s Bear Lodge Project.